0 Items in Your Cart

 In studying a commercial loan application, a credit analyst is interested in determining if the business or corporation is well managed and financially secure, and if the existing economic climate is favorable for the operation's success.
 To do this, a credit analyst examines balance sheets and operating statements to determine the assets and liabilities of a company, its net sales, and its profits or losses.
 An analyst must be familiar with accounting and bookkeeping methods to ensure that the applicant company is operating under accepted accounting principles.
 A background check of the applicant company's leading officials is also done to determine if they personally have any outstanding loans.
 An on-site visit by the analyst may also be necessary to compare how the company's operations stack up against those of its competitors.

 Analyzing economic trends to determine market conditions is another responsibility of the credit analyst.
 To do this, the credit analyst computes dozens of ratios to show how successful the company is in relation to similar businesses.
 Profit-and-loss statements, collection procedures, and a host of other factors are analyzed.
 This ratio analysis can also be used to measure how successful a particular industry is likely to be, given existing market considerations.
-Computer programs are used to highlight economic trends and interpret other important data.
+Software programs are used to highlight economic trends and interpret other important data.

 The credit analyst always provides a findings report to bank executives.
 This report includes a complete financial history of the applicant and usually concludes with a recommendation on the loan amount, if any, that should be advanced.